chpc-tech-eval/chpc-scc23-nationals/qiskit-aer/README.md

 Follow the [Getting Started Guide](https://qiskit.org/ecosystem/aer/getting_started.html) from the official IBM Qiskit-Aer documentation.

-You may use a package manager such as `python pip' or `conda`.
+You may use a package manager such as `python pip` or `conda`.
 However *bonus* points will be awarded for building Qiskit-Aer from source.

 ## Installing Qiskit-Aer from Source